lazyrena/hello-world/README.md

 ## About

-This is my first program in Github.
+This is my first program on Github.

 If you have any concern, don't hesitate to contact me via: